This Career Topic Has 5 Sections:

 - Job Listings (for USA) – www.americanjobs.com

-According to the U.S. Bureau of Labor Statistics (2014) the nine fastest growing careers are:
+According to the U.S. Bureau of Labor Statistics (for the period 2016-2026) the ten fastest growing careers will be:

-Your Personality: Does It Suit Your Career Choice?
+Why Does Your Personality Have to Suit Your Career Choice?

 Whatever life you lead has to suit your own, distinct personality, particularly when it comes to choosing the right career.
 If, for example, you want to be independent (your “own boss”), it may be unrewarding, if not a waste of time, to undertake the training necessary to obtain a long-term career working as an employee for someone else.
 You will be unhappy and eventually it will affect your work performance, either forcing you to quit or your employer to terminate you.
 You could save yourself a lot of time and money in the long-run if you know what you want in life.
 If you’re an entrepreneur at “heart”, then do what it takes to become one.
 Follow your own dreams; do not try to live someone else’s.